iotexproject/iotex-docs/docs/developer/hardware/pebble-build-linux.md

 git clone https://github.com/iotexproject/pebble-firmware.git
 ```

-Before we can build the firmware we need to replace the default board definition from the SDK with the one for Pebble Tracker:
+Before we can build the firmware we need to replace the default board definition from the SDK with the one for Pebble:

 ```sh
 # Delete the default board definition